phthom/HybridCloud/4-HelmICPLab.md

 - The Pod is defined as a template that contains the similar structure of metadata and specification
 - The specification of the pod includes an array of containers that refers to an image.
   - **Change** **image** to : `mycluster.icp:8500/default/hello-world:2`
 - The livenessProbe and readinessProbe are checks that the kubernetes system would perform to check pod's health.
-In this example, we have defined a HTTP liveness probe to check health of the container every five seconds. **For the first 10-15 seconds the `/healthz` returns a `200` response and will fail afterward**.
+In this example, we have defined a HTTP liveness probe to check health of the container every five seconds. **For the first minute the `/healthz` returns a `200` response and will fail afterward**.
 Kubernetes will automatically restart the service.

 Review the **service's manifest**